emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site is very nice to look at, seems modern, search works well, one of the best. ✔️
 1. Site has built in subs for most things and allows adjustments. ✔️
 1. It has movies, shows and anime. ✔️
-1. Site has watchlists when you signup. ✔️
+1. Site has watchlists, and you can login to sync them across devices. ✔️
 1. Site has decent sorting options and good recommendations under each movie. ✔️
 1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️